 While many cyclists retreat indoors during cold-weather months to train, the diehards still love letting the blustery winds and near-freezing temperatures rip across their face as they tackle a long climb.

-Cycling Balaclava Buyer’s Guide
+Cycling Balaclava Buying Guide & Tips

-There’s not a whole lot to dive into when it comes to cycling balaclavas, but you should still understand a couple things before making a purchase.
+There’s not a whole lot to dive into when it comes to cycling balaclavas, but you should still understand a couple of things before making a purchase.